 By and large the observations fulfil many requirements and provide the basis for the very useful sets of ECVs.
 However, in situ observations for almost all the ECVs are consistently deficient over certain regions, most notably parts of Africa, South America, Southeast Asia, in the deep ocean and polar regions, a situation that has not improved since the 2015 GCOS Status Report (GCOS-195).

-Reference quality observations respond to the need for monitoring the changes that are occurring in the climate system and ensure greater confidence in [Canada] the assessment of future climate change and variability.
+Reference quality observations respond to the need for monitoring the changes that are occurring in the climate system and ensure greater confidence in the assessment of future climate change and variability.
 They support also timely political decisions for adaptation and can help to monitor and quantify the effectiveness of internationally agreed mitigation steps.

 WMO has adopted the concept for a GBON and for the Systematic Observations Financing Facility (SOFF).
 If their implementation is successful, GBON will provide essential observations for global Numerical Weather Prediction (NWP) and reanalyses, covering some ECVs, and SOFF will provide targeted financial and technical support for the implementation and operation of GBON and will address some of the gaps identified in the 2021 GCOS Status Report.